gareth0712/my-vue-journey/nuxt/components/README.md

 ### Naming convention

 - The official Vue style guide suggests that components that you really use only once should have a the at the beginning.

+### Importing Images

+There are different ways to handle / import images in nuxt

+1. From "/assets"
+   In css, use `url('~assets/images/main-page-background.jpg')`

+2. From '/static'
+   In css, use `url('/main-page-background.jpg')`